How do you define financial success?

 When we bought our Innova, the price of regular diesel was less than 20 pesos.
 That was in December 2015.

 Duterte promised to lower the price of rice to 15 pesos.
-Bong Bong Marcos was elected because he promised to increase the price of rice to 20 pesos per kilo.
+Bong Bong Marcos was elected because he promised to decrease the price of rice to 20 pesos per kilo.
 But these rich people don’t see the realities of most Filipinos.

 I digress.